TammingaLab/TammingaLab.github.io/people.md

 <img src="/images/meredith_lab.jpg" alt="Headshot of a white woman with wavy light brown hair, wearing an olive blouse." style="width: 150px; float: left; margin: 0px 15px 15px 0px;" />
 [**Meredith Tamminga**](http://www.meredithtamminga.com) is the lab director and an Associate Professor of Linguistics at Penn.
-She is also the Graduate Chair for Linguistics, an Associate Editor at *Language*, and a 2023-24 Penn Fellow.
+She is also the Graduate Chair for Linguistics and an Associate Editor at *Glossa Psycholinguistics*.

 <br style="clear:both" />